Parent Company of Kay Jewelers Accused Of Wage Discrimination Against Women

 In sworn statements, female employees also described male Sterling managers and executives who grabbed their bodies, propositioned them for sex, kissed them without their consent and spoke about women's bodies and about sex during company events.

-The 249 statements, most of them by women, were collected as part of a class action lawsuit originally filed in 2008 against the company, alleging it violated the Equal Pay Act and the Civil Rights Act.
+The 249 statements, most of them by women, were collected as part of a class-action lawsuit originally filed in 2008 against the company, alleging it violated the Equal Pay Act and the Civil Rights Act.
 The allegations of sexual improprieties have been offered to show the workplace context in which the pay discrimination allegedly occurred.

-The suit covers at least 69,000 current and former employees, who it alleges were affected by wage and promotion discrimination dating back to the early 1990s.
+The suit covers at least 69,000 current and former employees, who it alleges were affected by wage and promotion discrimination dating to the early 1990s.
 About 10,000 women actively filed documentation of what they say was pay discrimination, according to an attorney handling the case.

 Because the suit is being tried through arbitration, as opposed to a public trial with a judge or jury, much of the case information has been kept private until now.